manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 Grouping is very simple - just add "GROUP BY smth" to the end of your `SELECT` query.
 The something can be:

 * any non-full-text field from the index: integer, float, string, MVA (multi-value attribute)
-* or if you used an alias in the `SELECT` list - you can group by it too
+* or if you used an alias in the `SELECT` list - you can GROUP BY it too

 You can omit any [aggregation functions](Searching/Grouping.md#Aggregation-functions) in the `SELECT` list and it will work too: